welbornprod/installer/README.md

 ```

-C-style comments are currently supported by the installer, though they are not
+Basic (not nested) C-style comments are currently supported by the installer,
-valid JSON.
+though they are not valid JSON (they are simply stripped before parsing).
 Any config options that are not recognized are ignored.
 Misconfiguration of known config settings will cause the installer to abort.

 In the future, python dependencies may be handled automatically or at least
 warned about.
-For now you or your users will have to handle them, sorry.
+For now you or your users will have to handle them, or use one
+of the "bigger" package managers.
+Sorry.

 Automatic Cleanup: